TinybutGiant/semanticModeling4DP/README.md

 	REQUIRE m.index IS UNIQUE;

-**Step 1: Import the nodes from data.csv and doi-data.csv, with header as properties, into the Neo4J.
+## Step 2: Import the nodes from data.csv and doi-data.csv, with header as properties, into the Neo4J.

 1.1 Material nodes